 “We did not have any doubt that Max is in control of the championship before the weekend and the result in Montreal confirms that Red Bull’s package is simply too strong at the moment,” said Mika Hakkinen, winner of the Canadian Grand Prix in 1999.
 “They have straight line speed, good balance and a car that Max can clearly work with on every type of circuit.
-Montreal is the kind of circuit where you need a little bit of everything – good confidence under braking and low speed performance, but strong traction for the straights where you can overtake – and Max’s car looked brilliant everywhere.”
+Montreal is the kind of circuit where you need a little bit of everything – good confidence under braking and low speed performance, but strong traction for the straights where you can overtake – and Max’s car looked brilliant everywhere.

 “The only problem for Red Bull appears to be reliability.
 Once again we saw an issue in the race for Checo Perez.
 That must have made the team nervous on a day when Max really needed to take advantage of title rival Charles Leclerc starting from the back of the grid, so the great result will have been a relief for them.
 Reliability seems to be the only thing Max, Checo and the team need to worry about.”

-Leclerc started at the back of the grid after taking an engine penalty, the result of the recent failures in Spain and Azerbaijan.
+Charles Leclerc started at the back of the grid after taking an engine penalty, the result of the recent failures in Spain and Azerbaijan.

 “Ferrari has a quick car but it’s fragile,” says Hakkinen.
 “Team boss Mattia Binotto is right to say that it’s better to have a fast car with some reliability issues than a slow car which finishes.
 If the team can get on top of their reliability problems Charles and Carlos can definitely challenge Red Bull again, although that 49 point gap between Max and Charles is not going to be easy to close down.
 Not only do Ferrari need to win some races, they also need Max to hit trouble.”

-Lewis Hamilton’s podium finish – only his second of the season – put a smile back on the face of the 7-times World Champion.
+Hamilton’s podium finish – only his second of the season – put a smile back on the face of the 7-times World Champion.

-“Mercedes has the one thing both red Bull and Ferrari lack – reliability!” says Hakkinen.
+“Mercedes has the one thing both red Bull and Ferrari lack – reliability!” said Hakkinen.
 “But they are also quick enough to be consistently the third fastest car on the track and able to pick up good points whenever Red Bull or Ferrari have any issues.
 This looked like a step forward in terms of race set-up.
-The team have been trying new things on the car, sometimes making it very difficult for both drivers, but Sunday looked positive.”
+The team have been trying new things on the car, sometimes making it very difficult for both drivers, but Sunday looked positive.

 “The porpoising problem on this year’s F1 cars has clearly been a significant issue – affecting some teams much more than others.
 It is good to see the FIA listening to concerns about driver safety and – as usual – the best way to get to sort it out is to measure what’s happening and then make some decisions based on what the data shows.
 Of course some teams want to see changes, especially if the porpoising is making their cars uncompetitive, but once the FIA, teams and drivers can get an accurate picture of what’s really happening the right steps can be taken.”

-Two-times Fernando Alonso started Sunday’s race from the front row of the grid, the first time the Spanish driver has been on the front row since 2012.
+Two-times champion Fernando Alonso started Sunday’s race from the front row of the grid, the first time the Spanish driver has been on the front row since 2012.